jithendralal/flip_long2wide/README.md

-# flip_long2wide
+# long2wide

+About
+-

-Flip .xlsx from long to wide format
+This application casts the long format data to wide format.